 The Company has issued warrants to purchase common stock to banks that have previously loaned funds to the Company, as well as to representatives of the underwriters of the Company's public offerings and certain of their affiliates.

-During 2021, there were no warrants exercised and warrants to purchase 13,517 shares of common stock expired.
-During the six months ended June 30, 2022, there were no warrants exercised and warrants to purchase 139,972 shares of common stock expired.
-At June 30, 2022, there were no warrants outstanding to purchase shares of common stock.
-At December 31, 2021, there were warrants outstanding to purchase 139,972 shares of common stock with a weighted average exercise price of \$34.80.
+During the six months ended June 30, 2022, warrants to purchase 139,972 shares of common stock expired.
+At June 30, 2023, and December 31, 2022, there were no warrants outstanding.

 Stock-Based Compensation